Know Before You Go: Galveston Edition

 Listen, you can’t stroll downtown without stopping by La King’s.
 Share a scoop or a float while you wait for the next taffy-making demo.

-Galvez Brunch
+Grand Galvez Sunday Brunch

-If you happen to be around on a Sunday, add the iconic Galvez Brunch to your itinerary.
+If you happen to be around on a Sunday, add the iconic Grand Galvez Sunday Brunch to your itinerary.
 It sounds pricey at $44.99/adult, but if you are strategic, it’s worth it.
 Our guide told us, “Skip the salad and fruit, you can get that anywhere.
 Head straight for the seafood!”
 And we probably ate our weight in crab legs and boiled shrimp.
 There were no less than four tables of dessert.
 You have to do it at least once.
 Reservations are strongly encouraged.

 Non-seafood: Omelette station